limemane/usb-rsync-remote/Host/README.md

 # Host script

 To allow the ESP32 USB remote to start, the following Python script `src/usb_remote_listener.py` must be running on the host machine.
-A YAML config file is provided to allow the remote user to specifiy the path of the script the host should launch, and the ESP32 device serial number
+A YAML config file is provided to allow the user to specifiy the path of the script to launch and the ESP32 device serial number.
+Both are mandatory.

 ## How do I find my ESP32 serial number